LatifY/GameArchitecture/README.md

   > **GameArchitecture** is a package made by **[Latif Yılmaz](https://latifyilmaz.com)**.
 It will make it easier for you to make games in Unity.
 It has many software and technical tools for developers.

 This small document will simply introduce you to the **features**.
 So **let's start!**

+### Setup

+  > Simply drag the ```GameArchitecture<version>.unitypackage``` file under the [Packages](https://github.com/LatifY/GameArchitecture/tree/main/Packages) folder into Unity.
+If you want, you can continue by opening the file you downloaded directly as a project on Unity.

 ### Introductions